loganzartman/pytermfx/README.md

 ```

 ### Enabling cbreak to accept keyboard input
 TODO.
-For now, see `pytermfx/examples/colorwheel.py`
+For now, see `pytermfx/examples/colorwheel.py` and `pytermfx/examples/getch.py`

 ### Using input to exit the application
 TODO.
 For now, see `pytermfx/examples/colorwheel.py`